-Step 1: Fill Out Your FAFSA
+Fill Out The FAFSA

-If you received financial aid or federal student loans during undergrad, you’re probably familiar with the Free Application for Federal Student Aid, usually called by its friendlier name: the FAFSA.
+If you received financial aid or federal student loans during undergrad, you’re probably familiar with the Free Application for Federal Student Aid, usually called by its friendlier name: the FAFSA®.
 The FAFSA is an application to determine what types of federal financial assistance you might qualify for.

-Federal Work-Study
+Federal Work-Study Program

 Just like undergrad, you might be eligible for work-study jobs during grad school.
 Eligibility for work-study jobs is also based on your FAFSA.
 These jobs often pay you to work at your university for a set number of hours.

-Step 3: Figure out What Your University Can Offer You
+Figuring out What Your University Can Offer You

 After narrowing down your federal options, make sure to consider what university-specific funding might be available.
 Many schools offer their own grants, scholarships, and fellowships.
 Your school’s financial aid office likely has a specific program or contact person for graduate students who are applying for institutional assistance.